FACTBOX-Key political risks to watch in Taiwan

 Ma has a strong mandate to govern, as the KMT controls parliament and the presidency.
 This has bolstered government effectiveness and helped to avoid political deadlock.

 But widespread criticism of the response to Typhoon Morakot last year dented government popularity and led to a cabinet reshuffle.
 A sudden deal in October to allow U.S. beef imports despite mad cow disease fears also backfired, prompting Taiwan's parliament to scrap part of the agreement and irritating Washington.
-Cabinet flaps that saw one minister quit and another offer his resignation raised further questions about leadership ability [ID:nTOE62B01S], and in recent months the government has been pressured to make final rulings on 40 death row inmates after a five-year capital punishment hiatus.
+Cabinet flaps that saw one minister quit and another offer his resignation have also raised questions about leadership ability [ID:nTOE62B01S], and in recent months the government has been pressured to make final rulings on 40 death row inmates after a five-year capital punishment hiatus.
 [ID:nTOE63T098]

 The high degree of polarisation between the two major parties, the China-friendly Nationalists (KMT) and the anti-China opposition Democratic Progressive Party (DPP), can undermine policy continuity and increase uncertainty.